Latest News

 Much more common is the seseo pronunciation, where speakers also pronounce the words casa and caza in the same way, but they pronounce both the ‘s’ and ‘z’ with an ’s’ sound.
 And in addition to the south of Spain, this is the form most commonly associated with Latin America, and it brings us back round to Mexico where seseo is the norm.

-Let’s take an example: ¡Qué cielo tan azul! = What a blue sky!
+Let’s take an example: ¡Qué cielo tan azul!
+What a blue sky!
+Now let’s see what it would sound like in Spain Spanish compared to Mexican Spanish:

 We hope that you’ve found this article muy padre!
-You’ll now be able to begin to checar your use of different pronunciation, grammar and vocabulary when speaking to different Spanish speakers from different places. ¡Hasta la próxima!
+Now that you are aware of some differences between Spain Spanish vs Mexican Spanish, you will be able to begin to checar your use of different pronunciation, grammar and vocabulary when talking to people from different places.

 Leave a Comment